evan-digiteer/qa-load-testing/README.md

 ## Modifying Tests

 Edit `locustfile.py` to modify the test scenarios.
 The file includes:
-- Login simulation in `on_start` (currently set for HTML forms; API example commented)
+- Login simulation in `on_start` (set for HTML forms with Rails CSRF protection)
-- Commented placeholder tasks (e-commerce simulation examples)
-- Active basic tasks for documented endpoints:
+- Active basic tasks for HTML pages:
   - GET /
-  - GET /api/endpoint
+  - GET /admin/dashboard
-  - POST /api/items

-Uncomment and customize the placeholder tasks or add new tasks for your specific endpoints.
-Update login method based on whether your app uses HTML forms or API authentication.
+For examples of additional task types (e-commerce, API, etc.), see `locustfile_examples.py`.
+Uncomment and customize these examples or add new tasks for your specific page URLs.
+The setup is configured for HTML-based applications without API endpoints.

 ## Reports